 - Inability to communicate with others due to extensive cognitive dissociation

 These side effects sometimes resolve themselves but may be permanent if not treated and the ketamine addiction is not taken care of.

 How to Find Help for a Psychological Dependence on Ketamine

 If you are psychologically dependent on ketamine, it is important to seek treatment as soon as possible before the more damaging long term effects become permanent problems.
 Treatment for psychological addiction usually involves cognitive and behavioral therapy.
 We can help you find the treatment you need.
-For more information call us 800-601-3889.
+For more information call us at 800-601-3889.